 There’s also been growing evidence that there was more to the story than just negligence or incompetence.
 In 2017, it was revealed that Facebook hired a PR firm that tried to discredit critics by linking them with George Soros.

 Though he isn’t a fan of Donald Trump, George Soros doesn’t like Mark Zuckerberg either – and he criticized Facebook for having such an impact on society during his speech at Davos in early 2018.

 Facebook has consistently denied any involvement with these smear efforts, but when your company name is synonymous with “fake,” people will not believe you no matter what you say.

-The Cambridge Analytica scandal is fundamentally different from most other problems we’ve mentioned so far because it represents Facebook’s most egregious violation of user trust in the company’s history.
+The Cambridge Analytica scandal is fundamentally different from most other problems we’ve mentioned because it represents Facebook’s most egregious violation of user trust in the company’s history.

 The Trump campaign hired the firm.
 While it initially claimed to be working for multiple political groups, there’s only evidence of them ever working for one – the effort to get Donald Trump elected in 2016.
 So it seems as if this whole thing was done illegally at best or part of a criminal conspiracy at worst.

 While all Facebook users have likely heard about the Cambridge Analytica scandal, not everyone knows what it means for them.
-The further they get from direct involvement in political affairs, the more people seem to care about their personal data being stored and shared online without their knowledge.
+The further they get from direct involvement in political affairs, the more people care about their data being stored and shared online without their knowledge.